baxpr/sct-singularity/README.md

     _cord_labeled_body    Body center points from _cord_labeled
     _centerline           Cord centerline

-    _gm                   Segmented gray matter found on the mffe_mffe _wm                   Segmented white matter found on the mffe_mffe _csf                  Segmented CSF warped from the PAM50 template
+    _gm                   Segmented gray matter found on the mFFE _wm                   Segmented white matter found on the mFFE _csf                  Segmented CSF from the PAM50 template

     _synt2                Synthetic T2 built from the gray and white segmentations

     _template_            Indicates data from template image, not subject image